virtual-labs/exp-two-ray-model-iiith/experiment/theory.md

 \end{aligned}
 $$

 and the delay spread can be quantified as $\frac{2d-r}{c}-\frac{r}{c}$.
-This is closely toied to the concept of {\em coherence bandwidth} which refers to the range of frequencies over which the wireless channel response remains correlated or predictable.
+This is closely tied to the concept of {\em coherence bandwidth} which refers to the range of frequencies over which the wireless channel response remains correlated or predictable.
 In practice, a larger delay spread implies a shorter coherence bandwidth and vice versa.
 Systems with higher delay spread may require more sophisticated equalization techniques to mitigate the effects of interference caused by the spread of signal arrival times.